Eisa01/mpv-scripts/README.md

 **Sidenote:**
 - MAC OS by default will use <kbd>command</kbd> key instead of <kbd>ctrl</kbd> key, in order to copy and paste.
 ### SmartCopyPaste-II Compatibility
-- Windows OS (requires powershell).
+- Windows OS (default powershell, customizable / can be changed in the settings inside the script).
-- MAC OS (requires pbcopy and pbpaste).
+- MAC OS (default pbcopy and pbpaste, customizable / can be changed in the settings inside the script).
-- Linux OS (requires xclip).
+- Linux OS (default xclip, customizable / can be changed in the settings inside the script).
 # SmartHistory Script 1.5.1
 SmartHistory is a script for mpv media player, the script adds a smart history functionality to mpv.
 It logs videos that you opened into a log file along with the time you have reached on each video; log file location for Windows OS: `%APPDATA%\mpv\mpvHistory.log`, for Linux OS and MAC OS: `~\.config\mpv\mpvHistory.log`.
 The script uses the log to provide you with various features.
 More details about SmartHistory are explained in the sections below.
 For installation, download *`SmartHistory-1.5.1.lua`* file into your `mpv/scripts/` directory.
 ### SmartHistory Main Features